------ CHILD - FOCUS - AFRICA ------

 IN CANADA, RUN ENTIRELY BY VOLUNTEERS

 CFA WAS ORIGINALLY FOUNDED IN 2008 TO BUILD A HOME (DORMITORY) FOR 55 SPECIAL NEEDS CHILDREN IN MIGWANI, KENYA WHO HAD BEEN LOOKED ON AS BEING CURSED.
-NOW THERE ARE TWO DORMITORIES FOR OVER 80 CHILDREN WHO ARE RELATIVELY CONTENT.
-TEACHERS AND CARETAKERS DO THEIR BEST TO MAKE THEIR LIVES RELATIVELY POSITIVE.
-IN ADDITION WE ARE HELPING A GROUP OF 40 MOTHERS (MUTULU VILLAGE WOMEN'S GROUP) AND A GROUP OF 90 SOULS INFECTED BY HIV AIDS (KWEETALA NA WATWAYO) TO BECOME SELF-SUFFICIENT.
+TODAY THERE ARE TWO DORMITORIES FOR OVER 80 CHILDREN WHO ARE RELATIVELY CONTENT.
+TEACHERS AND CARETAKERS DO THEIR BEST TO MAKE THEIR LIVES POSITIVE.
+IN ADDITION, WE ARE HELPING A GROUP OF 40 MOTHERS (MUTULU VILLAGE WOMEN'S GROUP) AND A GROUP OF 90 SOULS WITH HIV AIDS (KWEETALA NA WATWAYO) TO BECOME SELF-SUFFICIENT.

 Jim Senka House ("The Jim")